-Today, I am a 2020-21 member of the Forbes Agency Council and I’ve received awards for my innovative leadership in marketing and public relations.
+I was a 2020-21 member of the Forbes Agency Council and I’ve received awards for my innovative leadership in marketing and public relations.
 In 2019, I was recognized by MichBusiness as a Marketing & PR Prophet, and in 2018 Crain’s Detroit Business named me a Notable Woman in Marketing.

 A Fulbright Specialist from 2017-2020, I graduated from University of Michigan (BA, Communications/English) and Goddard College (MFA, Writing).
 In 2018, I completed the Goldman Sachs 10,000 Small Businesses Entrepreneurship Certification.
-The mother of four teenagers, I live with my husband and a rotating cast of my amazing grown children in Huntington Woods, Michigan.
+I live with my husband and a rotating cast of my amazing grown children in Huntington Woods, Michigan.

 Vickie Thompson-Sandy, CEO, The Buckeye Ranch